phimisci/typesetting-container-os/README.md

 Here is an example call to use the filters `my-filter.lua` and `my-filter-2.lua`:

-`docker run --rm --volume "$(pwd):/app/article" mmm-typesetting-container --markdown_file Wirtz_2024.md --metadata_file metadata.yaml --bibtex_file Wirtz_2024.bib --pdf --lua-filter my-filter.lua --lua-filter my-filter-2.lua`
+`docker run --rm --volume "$(pwd):/app/article" mmm-typesetting-container --markdown_file Wirtz_2024.md --metadata_file metadata.yaml --bibtex_file Wirtz_2024.bib --pdf --filter my-filter.lua my-filter-2.lua`

 It is important to note that the order of the filter calls matters, as the filters are called sequentially and the output of the previous filter serves as the input for the next filter.